 Graham Gilmore – June 2009

 “This article is dedicated to my dear father Ian Gilmore, who passed away on September 9th 2008 from a Cancer related illness.
 Naturally, he thought I was nuts doing what I did but supported me wholly nonetheless.
-RIP old bean – see you soon”
+RIP old bean – see you again someday!”